derb12/mcetl/README.rst

-mcetl is a simple Extract-Transform-Load framework focused on materials characterization.
+mcetl is an Extract-Transform-Load framework focused on materials characterization.

 * For python 3.7+
 * Open Source: BSD 3-clause license